examplist/webpack/loader/style-loader.md

     rules: [
       {
         test: /\.css$/i,
+        // Because css-loader should be used first,
-        // Be careful that the order of elements in 'use' array should not change.
+        // the order should be like this.
         use: ['style-loader', 'css-loader'],
       },
     ],